benlloyd50/Vox_Design_Documents/software_requirements.md

   3. Confirmation to delete server, mention it is not reversible
 - Postconditions: deletes the server
 - Requirements: None
-- User Interface: Server screen, setting screen, message to confirm
+- Interface Requirements: Server screen, setting screen, message to confirm

 ### 3.13 Invite users to server
 - Actors: User and Server Admin